South African Cultures and Their Nuances

 The San bushmen are one of the oldest groups of people in Africa.
 Their keen survival skills and ancient ways have been passed down from generation to generation | Credit: @Ghanzi

-South Africa has four main ethnic groups that comprises the entire population.
+- South Africa has four main ethnic groups that comprise the entire population.

-There are 11 official languages that are spoken, with English being the most widely used.
+- 11 official languages are spoken, with English being the most widely used.

-The culture isn’t homogenous; rather it’s a collection of different cultures with different ones being predominant in different regions.
+- The culture isn’t homogenous; instead, it’s a collection of different cultures, with different ones being predominant in different regions.

 Zulu culture is expressed in dress and ritualistic dance

-Eating with a knife and fork is the norm except at some traditional African eating occasions where eating meals with the right hand is the norm.
+- Eating with a knife and fork is the norm, except at some traditional

-South African society is fairly liberal, as everyone’s rights are protected under the constitution.
+- South African society is pretty liberal, as everyone’s rights are protected under the constitution.

-South Africans usually express affection very openly, so shaking hands and slaps on the back are commonplace.
+- South Africans express affection very openly, so shaking hands and slaps on the back are commonplace.